Electrical accidents: security and CMMS software

 - U3 fault: the problem should be resolved in the next 3 months with brief interventions as tightening and cleaning.

 A reliable electrical management is at the heart of the organization’s successful health and safety program.
-Mobility Work records, tracks and manages all possible relevant information to help you manage better your assets and reduce the risk of personal injury.
+Mobility Work records, tracks and manages all possible relevant information to help you manage better your assets and reduce the risk of electrical accidents.